amymtran/obxiscool/README.md

 ## Outer Banks: A Netflix Original

 Outer Banks is a show that aired on Netflix on April 15, 2020.
 In the show, a group of teenagers spend their summer searching for lost treasure.
-Acction packed, this show is a must-watch!
+Action packed, this show is a must-watch!

 ## PCAs